cloudfoundry/postgres-release/README.md

-databases.hooks.post-start | Script to run after PostgreSQL has started. databases.hooks.pre-stop | Script to run before stopping PostgreSQL. databases.hooks.post-stop | Script to run after PostgreSQL has stopped.
+databases.hooks.post-start | Script to run after PostgreSQL has started. databases.hooks.pre-stop | Script to run before stopping PostgreSQL. databases.hooks.post-stop | Script to run after PostgreSQL has stopped. janitor.script | If specified, this script would be run periodically.
+This would be useful for running house-keeping tasks. janitor.interval | Interval in seconds between two invocations of the janitor script.
+By default it's set to `1` day. janitor.timeout | Time limit in seconds for the janitor script.
+By default it's set to `0` that means no time limit.

 *Note*
 - Removing a database from `databases.databases` list and deploying again does not trigger a physical deletion of the database in PostgreSQL.